 Neurological substrates are parts of the central nervous system that give rise to and control specific behaviors and psychological states.
 This statement means these scientists agree that on a biological level, there is strong evidence that nonhuman animals are conscious beings, and are thus aware of their experiences as sentient beings.
 Our own experiences with animals also lend support to the idea that they are sentient, as we can often recognize sentient behaviors in them.
 Most would probably agree, for instance, that the yelp and cowering of a dog signals pain and unease, while the gentle purring of a cat reveals feelings of contentedness.

-In addition to physiological and behavioral evidence of animal sentience, examinations of evolutionary theories often conclude that animals are neurologically “wired” the same way as humans, due to their shared evolutionary history.3 Charles Darwin recognized sentience as “an essential feature of evolutionary fitness and believed it to be widespread in the animal world.”4 Darwin felt that the process of natural selection inherently selects for sentient beings.
+In addition to physiological and behavioral evidence of animal sentience, examinations of evolutionary theories often conclude that many animals are neurologically “wired” similarly to humans, due to their shared evolutionary history.
+Charles Darwin recognized sentience as “an essential feature of evolutionary fitness and believed it to be widespread in the animal world.”3 Darwin felt that the process of natural selection inherently selects for sentient beings.
 For example, pain can help an animal avoid a disadvantageous experience and pleasure can help reinforce beneficial behavior, and thus sentience would be an advantageous trait.

 WHAT IMPLICATIONS DOES SENTIENCE HAVE FOR ANIMAL WELLBEING?